Pizza 73

-Pizza 73 has 89 locations in Alberta, British Columbia, Saskatchewan, and Yukon.
-The restaurant's name originates from its original phone number: 473–7373.
-Founded by David Tougas and Guy Goodwin in 1985, Pizza 73 is headquartered in Edmonton, Alberta.
+The restaurant's name originates from its original phone number which repeats the number 73.
 Pizza 73 was the first delivery chain in Alberta to have a centralized call center, allowing customers to order their meals by phone; Pizza 73 has facilitated orders online since 1995.
 The restaurant has been recognized as one of Canada's 50 best-managed services, and one of Alberta's 50 fastest-growing companies by Alberta Venture.

+In 2019 Pizza 73 added vegan options to its menu.

+Business model

+Pizza 73 built its chain not using the common franchise model, but by opening new locations as joint ventures with the store operators.
+The company co-owns the locations and splits the profits with the co-owner, rather than making their money on markup of supplying ingredients and services.